alex-strobel/DPP-LabManual/GitHub-and-renv.md

 Now that Git is installed, you need to link it to RStudio.
 Open RStudio and go to `Tools > Global Options`.
-Navigate to \textsc{Git/SVN}, check \textsc{Enable version control interface for RStudio projects} and paste the path to your Git executable in the corresponding field and klick \textsc{OK}.
+Navigate to `Git/SVN`, check `Enable version control interface for RStudio projects` and paste the path to your Git executable in the corresponding field, then click `OK`.

+On a Mac, the Git executable will most likely be located at `usr/bin/git`, under Windows, it will be located in the path you installed Git to (see [above](#Install-Git)).